Everything You Need to Know About the CommonApp [2022-2023]

 Which Colleges and Universities Accept the Common App?

-As of the 2022-2023 academic year, over 1,000 institutions accept the Common App.
+Over 1,000 institutions accept the Common App.
 And that number is growing each year.
 You can click the link for a full list of colleges and universities that accept the Common App.

 There are other application platforms, such as the Universal Application and Coalition Application.
 However, both have fewer member institutions and different goals in mind.
 For instance, the Coalition App requires college members to have a certain amount of diversity in their student body, as well as a cap on national student loan debt.